enformatik/.github/profile/README.md

 Science is not just data and experiments.
 It is **model-building**, an act of imagination.
 Like a painter or sculptor, the scientist shapes reality through abstraction, intuition, and skill.

-This view elevates science from mere technique to a **creative human endeavor**.
+This view elevates science from mere technique to a **innovative human endeavor**.

 #### 2. **Knowledge Has New Environments**
 > _“Bioinformatics operates in silico, in vitro, and in vivo.”_